The rate of change of a function

 -- in such a way that we can divide it by h.

-Thus, the derivative is a rule that assigns to each value of x the slope of the tangent line at the point (x, f(x)) on the graph of f(x).
+To sum up: The derivative is a function -- a rule -- that assigns to each value of x the slope of the tangent line at the point (x, f(x)) on the graph of f(x).
+It is the rate of change of f(x) at that point.

 As an example, we will apply the definition to prove that the slope of the tangent to the function f(x) = x2, at the point (x, x2), is 2x.